 - Is your child involved in extra-curricular activities?

-The top residential schools in India pays attention to not just the curriculum, but even to other activities like dancing, singing, acting, sport activities etc. This ensures the overall development of the child.
+All the top residential schools in India pays attention to not just the curriculum, but even to other activities like dancing, singing, acting, sport activities etc. This ensures the overall development of the child.
 Make sure that your child is involved in any of these activities of interest.

 - Seek help when needed